doefom/statamic-export/README.md

 ### Exporting Entries

 1. Head to the entries listing of one of your collections.
-2. Select one or more entries
+2. Select one or more entries.
 3. Click the "Export" action above the table.
 4. Choose your export format, exclude certain fields if you want to and specify whether you'd like to include headers (included by default).

 ### Exporting Collections

-1. Navigate to Utilities > Export
+1. Navigate to Utilities > Export.
 2. Select your collection, export format, add excluded fields if you want to and specify whether to include headers or not.
 3. Click the "Export collection" button.